 Marble is probably the most popular material used in sculpture.
 Marble’s translucency and durability has made it the medium of choice for all the greatest sculptors, including Greek artists like Phidias, Myron, Polykleitos, and Praxiteles, as well as their successors Donatello, Michelangelo, Bernini, Canova, and Rodin.
 Marble has been used for relief sculpture and friezes.
-In addition it has been used for the freestanding statue.
 Since the invention of metal tools during the Bronze Age, marble stone has been highly prized by sculptors and architects alike to create marble sculpture art.
 During the Renaissance, the famous artist, Michelangelo (1475-1564) described marble sculpture as the slow release of a form as it emerged out of the block.
 He claimed that it was his role as an artist to liberate the human form trapped inside the block by gradually chipping away at the tough stone surface.
-Famous examples of marble sculpture include masterpieces like: the Parthenon Reliefs (446-430 BCE), The Apollo Belvedere (330 BCE), Venus de Milo (100 BCE), Trajan’s Column reliefs (113 CE), David by Michelangelo (1501-4).
+Famous examples of marble sculpture include masterpieces like the Parthenon Reliefs (446-430 BCE), The Apollo Belvedere (330 BCE), Venus de Milo (100 BCE), Trajan’s Column reliefs (113 CE), David by Michelangelo (1501-4).

 Sculptors like marble.
 It is relatively soft and easy to work when first quarried and then becomes extremely hard and dense with age.
 Marble is also available in a variety of shades and patterns.
 White marbles are especially prized for fine art marble sculpture because of their relative isotropy and homogeneity, and resistance to shattering.
 Marble can also be highly polished, making it ideal for decorative marble sculpture artwork.
 Compared to the next best alternative stone being limestone, marble possesses a much finer grain.
 This makes it much easier for the sculptor to render minute detail.
 Marble is also more weather resistant.

-Our extensive range includes sculpture by world renowned artists and pieces that vary in size, style and investment value.
-Sculptura® has sells sculptures in various materials including:
+Our extensive range includes sculpture by world-renowned artists and pieces that vary in size, style and investment value.
+We offer sculptures in various materials including: